Sic Bo Betting Schemes

 • Triple Sic Bo: The rules for this version of the game allow you to use specific triple-betting schemes.
 Essentially, you bet on triple number combinations for the dice rolls.

-According to the research we made for our best UK list of Sic Bo casinos, you have a rough 96% chance of encountering games that allow you to use the following popular betting schemes:
+Based on our research for the best UK Sic Bo casinos, you have about a 96% chance of finding games that let you use the following popular betting systems:

 However, note that the wins are lower than in other bet types.
 In essence, you wager on whether the total sum of the dice roll will be “small” (4-10) or “big” (11-17).
 Use this scheme as your safest choice.
 It’s your best option if you are new at the game if you prefer a more conservative approach, or if you are playing on a small budget.